 - City of Hope v.
 Genentech – The jury verdict was the largest damage award ever affirmed on appeal by California courts.
 More than $565 million was paid by the defendant.

 - TiVo v.
-EchoStar - Over $600 million paid by the defendant after the jury verdict and post trial proceedings; TiVo v.
-AT&T – $215 million settlement, plus future royalties.
+EchoStar, et al. – $1.6 billion in judgments and settlements including over $600 million paid by EchoStar after the jury verdict and post trial proceedings; TiVo v.
+Motorola and TiVo v.
+Cisco – $490 million; TiVo v.
+AT&T – $215 million; TiVo v.
+Verizon – $250 million, plus future royalties.

 - Stac Electronics v.
 Microsoft – $120 million jury verdict.

 - Immersion v.
 Sony – After the jury verdict of $82 million, plaintiff was paid more than $150 million.

 - Texas Instruments v.
 Samsung – Settlement over $1 billion from ITC and district court actions (co-lead counsel).

 Mr. Chu was lead counsel for the defendant in one of the "Top Defense Verdicts" of 2010, Linear Technology v.
 Novellus Systems, in which Irell secured a unanimous jury verdict in favor of Novellus on all of the plaintiff's causes of action – including breach of contract and lack of good faith and fair dealing.
 Mr. Chu was also lead counsel for the alleged infringer in one of the “Top Ten Defense Verdicts for 2005,” Ultratech Stepper Inc. v.
 ASML, in which the jury found plaintiff’s patent invalid by clear and convincing evidence, and in Boole & Babbage v.
 Candle Corporation in the first trial involving a patent on computer software in 1986, where the jury also invalidated the patent.